-GM announces battery plant coming to Tennessee
+Union, automakers headed for fight over battery plant wages

+At a GM plant assembling batteries in Brownstown Township, Michigan, the union agreed in 2009 to $15 to $17 per hour wages to assemble battery cells into packs for the now-canceled Chevrolet Volt hybrid gas-electric vehicle.
+That’s a little more than what Amazon pays at distribution centers and just above a proposed $15 per hour new federal minimum wage.
+GM also pays about $22.50 per hour at union-represented parts manufacturing plants.

+GM said wages at the new plants would be determined by Ultium Cells LLC, the joint venture with LG Energy that’s running the battery plants.

-NASHVILLE, Tenn.
-(AP) — General Motors and LG Energy Solution on Friday announced plans to invest more than $2.3 billion to build a second U.S. electric vehicle battery factory in Spring Hill, Tennessee.
+The union statement came just after GM announced plans to more than $2.3 billion to build the second U.S. electric vehicle battery factory in Spring Hill, Tennessee.

-The project is a joint venture between GM and LG Energy, making it one of three U.S. factories that will build electric vehicles.
 The 2.8-million-square-foot plant is expected to create 1,300 manufacturing jobs in Maury County when it opens in 2023.

-The joint venture already is building a separate $2.3 billion, 2.5 million-square-foot battery factory in Lordstown, Ohio, near Cleveland, that will employ about 1,100 people.
+The joint venture already is building the Ohio plant, which will employ about 1,100 people.

 “We are taking bold steps necessary to accelerate toward an all-electric future and to support our vision of zero crashes, zero emissions and zero congestion,” said GM CEO Mary Barra at a news conference in Nashville.